SAP-samples/teched2024-DT280/exercises/ex3/README.md

 For **SAP BTP ABAP Environment** and for **SAP S/4HANA Cloud ABAP Environment** there is an [extension field wizard](https://help.sap.com/docs/abap-cloud/abap-development-tools-user-guide/generating-extension-fields) available which will use in this exercise to perform all the heavy lifting to extend your data model.

-# Exercise 3 - Extend the CDS data model using the field extension wizard

 The **extension field wizard** can be started from the consumption (c-view) or interface projection view (i-view) or from the underlying restricted base view (r-view).
 Depending on which view is used as the starting point certain options are pre-set in the wizard.

 ![Start options for the extension field wizard](images/ex3_with_wizard_010.png)